peteash10/peteashton.com/pages/events.md

 Here's a list of upcoming things I'm either running, am involved with or want you to know I'm attending.

-## May

-Thu 25th: Performing a new work, Echo Edit, at [Live Art Cinema](http://hfwas.co.uk/?p=3694), The Edge, Birmingham.

 ## June

 Fri 2nd: Listen To The Walls, a new sonogramatic installation premiering at the Transmission group show at [Vivid Projects](http://www.vividprojects.org.uk/programme/).